tienshen/coreml-ep-performance-study/README.md

 - Executor time: 287 ms
 - All heavy ops run on CoreML; CPU work limited to lightweight control ops

 This run highlights §4.5: The FP16 export executes almost entirely on CPU with minimal CPU/CoreML tansitions.
+The reduced latency observed in this configuration is not due to improved CoreML partitioning under FP16, but rather because most operators fall back to CPU execution.

 [Full profile summary](results/txt/tiny-systems-bert_fp16_static_b1_s128_fast-gelu_profile_summary.txt)